We are crazy about paper and creating a place for every piece of paper in our home!

-We are wrapping up today with reference files.
-It is any paper you need to refer to, but not on a daily basis like our actions files.
-For most of us, we’re talking about the main file cabinet in our home.
+We are crazy about paper and creating a place for every piece of paper in our home!
+We are going through an 8-week organizing paper series and today we are wrapping up with reference files.
+Which is any paper you need to refer to, but not on a daily basis like our actions files.
+For most of us, we’re talking about the main filing cabinet in our home.

-important documents from week 2
+- important documents from week 2

-medical records from week 3
+- medical records from week 3

-current taxes from week 1
+- current taxes from week 1

 Really, any paper still left after our 8 weeks organizing paper series can find a home in reference files.